-When we visited San Diego in December, the temperatures were amazing, with highs in the upper 60s to low 70s!
-On both trips we did have one day with lots of rain (which isn’t super common), so be prepared to maybe experience some rain, as they do get more rain during the winter months.
+We have visited San Diego in both January and February and the temperatures were amazing, with highs in the upper 60s to low 70s!
+On both trips we did have one day with rain, so be prepared to maybe experience some rain, as they do get more rain during the winter months.
 However, we think rainy days are the perfect days to go on a food tour in the city.

 If you want lower crowds and prices, but still warmer weather, we suggest visiting during the spring and fall.
 The evenings can be a bit chillier, so make sure to pack layers!

-If you’re already in California and want to visit San Diego, it’s a 2-3 hour drive (depending on traffic) from Los Angeles!
+If you’re already in California and want to visit San Diego, here’s how long you can expect to drive from nearby popular areas:

 Where to stay in San Diego